 Food Costs in Greece

 Greek food, for the most, is delicious and cheap!
-It doesn’t take a crazy high budget to eat well here.
+It doesn’t take a crazy high budget to eat well in Greece.
 You’ll find amazing seafood, cheap gyros, local ouzo, heaps of olives, and fresh fruit like watermelon and pomegranates.
 Like the accommodation, the islands of Mykonos and Santorini are outliers and, on average, charge double the price for half the quality.

 A two-course meal with wine will set you back on average €30.
 Of course, it’s easy to spend on either end of that for dinner.
 It’s easy to find a place for dinner at around €10 a meal.
 In contrast, you could go all out on a fine dining establishment for €100.
 It’s easy to eat affordably in Greece, and it’s even cheaper if you shop locally and cook your own meals.
-We always like to have some local cheese and olives in the fridge for snacks!
+We always like to have some local cheese, grapes, pita and tzatziki, and olives in the fridge for snacks!
 You can buy olives in bulk for around €6 a kilogram (2.2lbs)!

 Breakfast is best at a hotel or guesthouse as you’ll have a hard time finding much for breakfast.
-However, it is common for locals to head to the bakery for a fresh-baked goodie and a frappe.
+However, it is common for locals to head to the bakery for a fresh-baked goodie and a frappe or freddo cappuccino.
 Frappes are whipped milk, instant coffee (the classic is Nescafe), and ice — they are super delicious on a hot Greek day and typically cost €1 to €2.
-We’d do fresh fruit, greek yogurt (just yogurt there), and a pastry for a typical breakfast.
+We’d do fresh fruit, greek yogurt (just yogurt there) with honey, and a pastry for a typical breakfast.

 Gyros are a street food staple in Greece, typically costing around €5 or less.
 If you’d like a nice meal for lunch, it will typically set you back €10 – €15 for an entree with sides.

 Daily Food Costs